A Brief History of BB Cream

-The BB Cream was most similar to the consistency of a Tinted Moisturizer.
+The BB cream was most similar to the consistency of a tinted moisturizer.
 A lot of makeup artists will tell you not to waste your money on BB Cream because it is the same as a lot of Tinted Moisturizers, but sometimes even gives you less coverage than those.
-While I tend to agree with these makeup artists, the added benefits of the cream being an all-in-one cream, makes it tempting to try.
+While I tend to agree with these makeup artists, the added benefits of the cream being an all-in-one cream make it tempting to try.

 As always, it's best to try out a sample beforehand at a professional makeup counter, from online samples, or just a "buy-try-and-return" from a store with a good return policy, to make sure your skin will not react adversely to all of the ingredients.